 10. Train Your Employees In Cybersecurity

 As a freelance website owner, you might not have a good bunch of staff under you, and you might feel this point irrelevant.
-However small your team is, even if it is a single person, make them aware of the threat of cybersecurity.
+However small your team is, even if it is a single person, make them aware of the threat of cybersecurity and zero trust.
 This guide on complying with NIS2’s zero-trust security standards is an excellent read if you are unsure where to start on your journey to ensure your company is compliant.

 They must be aware of every little security practice and know what steps to take if they encounter a cyberattack.
 Make them change their password at least within three months, and always use reputable antivirus software to keep data and devices protected.

 Train them to not open emails or links from unsecured channels via office devices.
 This might make them prone to phishing attacks.